engares/KNN-Based-Telegram-Chatbot-hosted-in-ESP32/README.md

 - **ESP32 Board Support**: Install the ESP32 board support in Arduino IDE.
 - **ESP32FS Tool**: This project uses the [ESP32FS tool](https://github.com/me-no-dev/arduino-esp32fs-plugin) to upload data to the ESP32's SPIFFS (SPI Flash File System).
 Make sure to install this plugin in your Arduino IDE.

-### Installing the ESP32FS Tool

-1. Download the ESP32FS tool from the [GitHub repository](https://github.com/me-no-dev/arduino-esp32fs-plugin).
-2. Navigate to your Arduino IDE installation directory.
-3. Place the `ESP32FS` tool in the `tools` directory under `Arduino IDE`.
-4. Restart the Arduino IDE.
-You should now see an option for "ESP32 Sketch Data Upload" under the Tools menu when an ESP32 board is selected.

 ### Setting Up the Project

 1. **Clone the Repository:**